 documented in the 12th and 13th century, its safe bay and

 wide estuary made a favourable harbour which was to become a Hanseatic Port and

-known as the “Mud Baths” offering spa cures using the local Pärnu mud, still
+an important stop off on route to Novgorod in the 15th century.
+The first bathing establishment was opened in 1838 and was to become known as the “Mud Baths” offering spa cures using the local Pärnu mud, still practiced today.

-between the Jugendstil villas and the 19th century Dachas.

 The carefree days screeched to a halt with the outset of World War II

 and the ensuing Soviet occupuation saw the port of Pärnu closed to foreign